BayAreaMetro/zoning/README.md

 filename|description
 ---------------|--------------
-ba8parcels.sql | From feature class in source FileGDB city10_ba.shp | city boundaries (2010 census) MTC edits for water-features and others county10_ca.shp | county boundaries (2010 census) MTC edits for water-features and others match_fields_tables_zoning_2012_source.csv | From the [Project Management Spreadsheet](https://mtcdrive.box.com/shared/static/gz1azbpqrtj4icrm61yupwii3zl5y335.xlsx) - described below parcels_spandex.sql | from [spandex](https://github.com/synthicity/spandex)
-Parcels2010_Update9.csv | from forensic analysis of received data jurisdictional/*.shp | A directory of shapefiles, one for each jurisdiction in the bay area for which we have data from the [6 Geodatabases](https://mtcdrive.box.com/s/9t14sb7ugnx24hrp84kmvku0aq5gdb27) discussed below. zoning_codes_base2012.csv | from this [table](https://mtcdrive.app.box.com/login?redirect_url=%2Fs%2F9pkjbw1lvpd5qtpj1zpc2ccfbxfzly5t)
+jurisdictional/*.shp | Zoning v2 A directory of shapefiles, one for each jurisdiction in the bay area for which we have data from the [6 Geodatabases](https://mtcdrive.box.com/s/9t14sb7ugnx24hrp84kmvku0aq5gdb27) discussed below.
-PLU2008_Updated.shp	| From the Planned Land Use project by ABAG
+PLU2008_Updated.shp	| Zoning v1 From the Planned Land Use project by ABAG parcels_spandex.sql | Parcels v2 from [spandex](https://github.com/synthicity/spandex)
+ba8parcels.sql | Parcels v1 From [feature class ba8 of this File GDB](https://mtcdrive.box.com/s/uec9rjz6cimvpizlb2so3pupm22d56dq)
+city10_ba.shp | city boundaries (2010 census) MTC edits for water-features and others county10_ca.shp | county boundaries (2010 census) MTC edits for water-features and others zoning_codes_base2012.csv | Use these to map specific jurisdictional zoning to a generic taxonomy-from this [table](https://mtcdrive.app.box.com/login?redirect_url=%2Fs%2F9pkjbw1lvpd5qtpj1zpc2ccfbxfzly5t) match_fields_tables_zoning_2012_source.csv | Names the column used in Zoning V2 which is used in the zoning taxonomy [Project Management Spreadsheet](https://mtcdrive.box.com/shared/static/gz1azbpqrtj4icrm61yupwii3zl5y335.xlsx) - described below
+Parcels2010_Update9.csv | an update to missing jurisdictions (see below) - from forensic analysis of received data

 The makefile will fetch all the required data.
 It is hosted on MTC s3.
 You can also also just download the folder from the s3 web interface and put it in a folder called `data_source/` in the same directory as this Makefile.